What Is a Passerine?

 What Birds Are Passerines - And Why

 The Passeriformes is the largest order of bird classification and includes more than half the world's different bird species, with more than 5,000 unique species classified as passerines.
+These birds are often inaccurately called songbirds, as not all of them are equally vocally adept and not all passerines have musical calls or songs.
+Most birds in this classification do share many characteristics, however, including:

 - Small to medium body size with generally upright relaxed posture when perched